 Perseus, in that special way of those who look for hidden treasures in the rubble, thrust his arm back and grabbed her blindly, tearing her from the Chelsea wall.
 He flew away with her on the winged horse, and Medusa’s gaze settled on New York.
 No one noticed them up there.
 There was so much to see.

-The proceeds from the winning bid for the original watercolor painting will be donated to Lung Cancer Research under Dr. Alice Shaw, at Massachusetts General Hospital, in memory of my late husband Bruno Boschin.
+The proceeds from the winning bid for the original watercolor painting have been donated to Lung Cancer Research under Dr. Alice Shaw, at Massachusetts General Hospital, in memory of my late husband Bruno Boschin.
 A brilliant doctor and researcher, Dr. Shaw also stands out for her unusual kindness, generosity of knowledge, and compassion.